boazsegev/iodine/README.md

 please review the `iodine -h` command line options for more details on these and see if you need to change the defaults to fit better with your specific restrictions and use-cases.

-## Iodine - a fast & powerful HTTP + WebSockets server/client with native Pub/Sub
+## WebSockets Server/Client with Native Pub/Sub

-Iodine includes a light and fast HTTP and WebSocket server written in C that was written to support both the [NeoRack Specifications](https://github.com/boazsegev/neorack) (with [WebSocket](https://github.com/boazsegev/neorack/blob/master/extensions/websockets.md) / [SSE](https://github.com/boazsegev/neorack/blob/master/extensions/sse.md)) and [Rack specifications](https://github.com/rack/rack/blob/main/SPEC.rdoc) (with the experimental [WebSocket / SSE Rack draft](https://github.com/boazsegev/neorack/blob/master/deprecated/Rack-WebSocket-Draft.md)).
+Iodine includes a light and fast HTTP and WebSocket server (and client) written in C that was written to support both the [NeoRack Specifications](https://github.com/boazsegev/neorack) (with [WebSocket](https://github.com/boazsegev/neorack/blob/master/extensions/websockets.md) / [SSE](https://github.com/boazsegev/neorack/blob/master/extensions/sse.md)) and [Rack specifications](https://github.com/rack/rack/blob/main/SPEC.rdoc) (with the experimental [WebSocket / SSE Rack draft](https://github.com/boazsegev/neorack/blob/master/deprecated/Rack-WebSocket-Draft.md)).

 Iodine also supports native process cluster Pub/Sub and a native RedisEngine to easily scale iodine's Pub/Sub horizontally.